Continuous Learning for Android Malware Detection: Methodology

 \section{Methodology}

 Figure~\ref{fig:workflow} shows our continuous learning framework.
 The outer thin arrows in Figure~\ref{fig:workflow} represent the active learning loop.
-We continuously expand the training set, train the classifier, and predict the label of new incoming test samples.
+We continuously expand the training set, train the classifier, and predict the labels of new incoming test samples.
 We use hierarchical contrastive learning, which learns an encoder so that similar samples are mapped to nearby embeddings (see Section~\ref{sec:hirarchical-contrastive-learning}).

+During operation, our scheme repeatedly selects new samples for a human analyst to label.
 The inner thick arrows in Figure~\ref{fig:workflow} represent our new sample selection scheme.
 At test time, we compute an uncertainty score for each test sample, based on the predicted label for that test sample and ground truth labels for the training samples.
-Then, the sample selector (see Section~\ref{sec:pseudo-loss}) picks the most uncertain samples for analysts to label.
+Then, the sample selector (see Section~\ref{sec:pseudo-loss}) picks the most uncertain samples for the analyst to label.
+We assume the human analyst provides both a benign/malware label and a family label for each selected sample.
 After we obtain labels for these samples, we update the model with contrastive learning to improve the embedding space.
 In each iteration, we repeat these steps, to predict labels, measure uncertainty, and update our model.